OliverHennhoefer/unquad/docs/source/user_guide/conformal_inference.md

 # Understanding Conformal Inference

-This guide explains the theoretical foundations and practical applications of conformal inference in anomaly detection using the new unquad API.
+This guide explains the theoretical foundations and practical applications of conformal inference in anomaly detection using the new nonconform API.

 ## What is Conformal Inference?